rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/WLAN.png)

-3. Create a new Policy Profile.
+3.Create a new Policy Profile.

 Go to Configuration > Tags & Profiles > Policy > +Add